-There are many versions of the Zuiker Chronicles.
+There have been many versions of the Zuiker Chronicles.

 For many decades, my grandfather, Francis C. Zuiker, wrote and mailed a newsletter titled Zuiker Chronicles.
 His letters shared stories about beachcombing travels and camping trips, banjo playing and bird watching, and his joy in gathering with my uncles and aunts and cousins and friends for the Zuiker jamboree at Ravens Roost, the family campground in northern Wisconsin.